Westlake-AI/openmixup/docs/en/tutorials/4_schedule.md

 to reduce volatility.
 With warmup, the learning rate will increase gradually from a minor value to the expected value.

-In MMClassification, we use `lr_config` to configure the warmup strategy, the main parameters are as follows：
+In OpenMixup, we use `lr_config` to configure the warmup strategy, the main parameters are as follows：

 - `warmup`: The warmup curve type.
 Please choose one from 'constant', 'linear', 'exp' and `None`, and `None` means disable warmup.
 - `warmup_by_epoch` : if warmup by epoch or not, default to be True, if set to be False, warmup by iter.